 On the surface, LegalZoom and BizFilings seem to accomplish the same purpose: helping you form your LLC.
 They charge a higher price point than BizFilings, but they don’t include registered agent service like BizFilings does.
 In addition, BizFilings offers publication service and other state-specific compliance services, whereas LegalZoom does not.
 Want to learn more?
 See our BizFilings vs LegalZoom comparison.

-- LegalZoom has an impressive customer volume of more than 3.6 million customers.
-Over a million of those customers are businesses, giving them one of the most impressive client lists in the industry.
+- LegalZoom has an impressive customer volume of more than 6 million customers.
+More than 2 million of those customers are businesses, giving them one of the most impressive client lists in the industry.

 - BizFilings is backed by a large compliance firm, Wolters Kluwer.
 To that end, they offer specialized compliance assistance and even publication services.